pibico/pibiDAV/README.md

 ```
 ## Features
 Once is installed, be aware that you will need to set **developer_mode = 1** on your site_config.json file.
 Also it is a must to have SSL active in both servers Frappe and NextCloud with specific certificates (wildcard *.domain.com* certificates are not valid for this integration).
 Letsencrypt Certificates are valid for both servers.
 This integration app is prepared for including specific and custom doctypes to upload its attachments to NextCloud at the same time than to Frappe.
-There is a new frappe.ui.component dialog based on vue.js and called frappe.ui.pibiDocs where to draw the NextCloud Tree and select the destination NextCloud node to upload the files.
+There is a new frappe.ui.component dialog based on vue.js and called frappe.ui.pibiDocs where to draw the NextCloud Tree and select the destination NextCloud Directory to upload the files.
 ### 1. Credentials for NextCloud SuperUser, Backup and DocTypes to Integrate with NextCloud
 PibiCo works on NextCloud making the Main Company Folders Superestructure as a shared folder from this NextCloud SuperUser that should be a System Manager on Frappe also.
 Let's explain with some pictures.
 ![NC_FolderStructure_Shared_from_SuperUser](https://user-images.githubusercontent.com/69711454/165801352-b4a14016-b360-41ea-9a2c-050ea589580f.JPG)